clerk/javascript/.changeset/tiny-taxis-scream.md

 '@clerk/types': minor
 ---

-Remove any public api that is marked as experimental or has the `__experimental_` prefix that is related to passkeys.
+Remove experimental Passkeys APIs.
+This includes any API that is marked as experimental or has the `__experimental_` prefix.

+This prepares the Passkeys release to move further along towards a beta release and eventual stable release.